Next Application Opens: TBA – September 2019

 PROGRAM MANAGER AND TRAINER: CELIA PARIS

 Celia Paris brings a passion for empowering citizens and years of experience in teaching, training, and mentoring to her position as Manager of Programs and Training.
 Celia graduated from Swarthmore College with a bachelor’s in Philosophy and Education.
 She started out her career with two years in nonprofit small-donor fundraising, and then spent a year and a half on the Obama 2008 presidential campaign, working as a field organizer in six states and managing grassroots fundraising.
 She went on to get a PhD in Political Science from Yale University, studying American politics and public opinion.
 Celia has spent the past four years as an Assistant Professor in Political Science at Loyola University Maryland, teaching a variety of classes including Public Opinion, Media and Politics, and Environmental Politics.
 She has received several grants and has published research on various aspects of public opinion, including attitudes towards civil liberties, welfare, and bipartisanship in Congress.
 In her time in Pittsburgh, Celia has also been involved in several civic engagement groups in the Pittsburgh area, including training fellows for Organizing for Action, promoting gender equity through Pittsburgh for CEDAW, and preparing citizens to meet with elected officials for Citizens’ Climate Lobby.
-At Coro, she works most closely with the Women in Leadership program and the Coro Fellowship in National Affairs.
+At Coro, she works most closely with the Women in Leadership program and the Coro Fellowship in Public Affairs.

 WOMEN IN LEADERSHIP 2017-2018 MEMBERS